 You could even create a tasty juice drink at home.
 If you don't have enough reusable dishes, ask some guests to bring theirs along or check out a party rental site.

 A lot of party waste comes from gift wrappings, tags, and decorations.
 Ask your friends and family to consider eco-friendly gift wrapping for their gifts if you are celebrating a birthday or occasion where gifts are welcome.
-E.g., in old newspapers, seed paper, brown kraft paper, or not at all.
+E.g., in old newspapers, seed paper, reusable bags, brown kraft paper, or not at all.
 Those gift wrappers are recyclable or compostable; that way, you don't have a lot of waste paper and tags to trash after the party.

 Some gifts, such as experience gifts, cash, or gift cards, don't need to be wrapped.
 You can encourage your guests to bring such gifts to your zero-waste party.